energeeks/ashrae-energy-prediction/README.md

 ### Download the model
-To use the app, you must download the model from ([here](https://syncandshare.lrz.de/getlink/fiEpYXwqbwsQjuBHaJ1ZRNnF/model-lgbm-gbdt-600-no-ids.txt)) and save it in the following directory app/energApp/models.
+To use the app, you must download the model from ([here](https://syncandshare.lrz.de/getlink/fiEpYXwqbwsQjuBHaJ1ZRNnF/model-lgbm-gbdt-600-no-ids.txt)) and save it in the following directory ashrae-energy-prediction/app/model/ as model.txt.

 Project Organization
 ------------